d1by/batterynotif/README.md

     * launch cmd/terminal and enter the following:
       * ```pip install plyer```
       * ```pip install psutil```
+### Execution
+* run the batterynotif.pyw file
  * to edit battery percent goal, edit the highlighted field in batterynotif.pyw using any text/code editor
 ### To run on Windows startup:
   * create a shortcut to the batterynotif.pyw file
   * open the run command window (```win + R```)